NegaDennis/Hot-dog-or-not-Hot-Dog/README.md

 Hot dog or not hot dog?
 That is the question.
 One that probably no one ever ask but we are asking here anyway. :)

-It is inspired by the popular sitcom series "Silicon Valley", one of the favourite sitcoms ever.
+It is inspired by the popular sitcom series "Silicon Valley", one of my most favourite sitcoms ever.
 One of the most comedic moments in the series was when a character decided to make a 'Seefood' app that tell what food was in a picture but ended up with Hot Dog or Not Dog app.
-His app was useless beyond words but pivotted to classify a "similar-looking object" and got rich for it :)
+His app was useless beyond words but after pivoing to classify a "similar-looking object" and he got a multi-million dollars deal for it :)

 To practice skills with image recognition, I decided to follow his footstep and started this project.

-The end goal would be a complete mobile app that let people determine if there is indeed hot dog or not :D
+The end goal would be a complete mobile app that let people determine if their food is indeed hot dog or not :D

 ## Patch notes
 ### What's new